fizt656/compextractor/README.md

 ## Multi-Speaker Support and Diarization

 The Competency Extractor supports multi-speaker analysis through diarization.
-When you run the script with the `--diarize` flag, it will:
+When you run the script with diarization enabled (default for main_combined.py), it will:

 1. Identify different speakers in the audio recording.
 2. Transcribe the audio with speaker labels.
 3. Analyze competencies for each identified speaker separately.
-4. Generate output (narrative or data) that includes speaker-specific insights and an overall analysis.
+4. Generate output that includes speaker-specific insights and an overall analysis.

 ## Notes and Recommendations

-- Change the system prompt in main.py or main_data.py to suit different needs.
+- Change the system prompt in main.py, main_data.py, or main_combined.py to suit different needs.

 - Try different ways of querying the competencies text file with respect to the transcript.